Natalie Frank has a Ph.D. in clinical psychology and is Managing Editor for Novellas & Serials at LVP Publishers.

-There were those, however, who pointed out that the initial work on testing intelligence was based on ideas quite opposite from those behind eugenics.
+There were people who pointed out that the initial work on testing intelligence was based on ideas quite opposite from those behind eugenics.
 Intelligence testing began in France with psychologist Alfred Binet.
 He had been commissioned to determine a way to differentiate students of normal intelligence from those who were considered of inferior intellectual functioning.
 The goal was to provide special services for those who scored below average to help raise them to the norm (Binet, 1916).
 So, Instead of attempting to prevent such children from being born, Binet’s focus was to identify those with learning problems, so early intervention could be provided to strengthen their skills.

-Binet firmly declared that his test was never intended as, “a general device for ranking all pupils according to mental worth" (Binet, 1916).
+Binet firmly declared that his test was never intended as "a general device for ranking all pupils according to mental worth" (Binet, 1916).
 A single score, he emphasized, could not quantify intelligence.
 He went on to state that it would be a serious mistake to use what had come to be referred to as an IQ score as a definitive indication of a child’s intelligence.

-Unfortunately, it appears that on its way across the ocean Binet’s intelligence theory and warnings regarding interpretation got lost somewhere in the translation.
+Unfortunately, it appears that on its way across the ocean, Binet’s intelligence theory and warnings regarding interpretation got lost somewhere in the translation.
 It became clear that his concerns were well placed as some did misuse his scale for purposes he had never intended.
 The services for those children struggling to learn that he hoped would be employed would not materialize for several generations.

 Lewis Terman: The Beginning of Eugenics

-In the U.S. Lewis Terman, translated the Simon Binet Intelligence Scale into English and normed it on a large sample of American children.
+In the US, Lewis Terman translated the Simon Binet Intelligence Scale into English and normed it on a large sample of American children.
 However, his goals in testing children were quite different from those intended by Binet as a means of advocating for the most appropriate education of all children.
 Instead, as stated in the manual, Terman defined the primary benefits of this test, now called the Stanford Binet, as "curtailing the reproduction of feeble-mindedness and in the elimination of an enormous amount of crime, pauperism, and industrial inefficiency" (White, 2000).
 Now that the concept of eugenics had been bestowed with scientific merit through the endorsement of a respected Stanford Professor, the movement began to grow exponentially.

 Henry Goddard: Eugenics and Ellis Island

-In 1913 Henry Goddard wanted to prove the effectiveness of the intelligence test in differentiating the feeble minded from the normal population and went to Ellis Island to do so.
-Of course, the underlying assumption was that immigrants were more likely to be feeble-minded than citizens of the U.S. Believing he could identify feeble-minded individuals by sight he chose immigrants from various countries and gave them the Standford Binet Intelligence Test.
+In 1913, Henry Goddard wanted to prove the effectiveness of the intelligence test in differentiating the feeble-minded from the normal population and went to Ellis Island to do so.
+Of course, the underlying assumption was that immigrants were more likely to be feeble-minded than citizens of the US.
+Believing he could identify feeble-minded individuals by sight, he chose immigrants from various countries and gave them the Standford Binet Intelligence Test.

 Robert Yerkes: Army Alpha, Army Beta and Eugenics

 Not long after, during World War I, Robert Yerkes, with Terman and Goddard, developed the first group administered Intelligence Tests for use in screening recruits and draftees for the armed forces.
 These tests were believed to measure "Native Intellectual Ability" or IQ that was free of cultural or environmental influences.
-The Army Alpha test was developed for use with literate men while the Army Beta test was developed for use with those who were illiterate.
+The Army Alpha test was developed for use with literate men, while the Army Beta test was developed for use with those who were illiterate.

 Yerkes was a strong believer that intelligence was entirely accounted for by genetics and that it was the strongest predictor of life success.
-His ideas formed a model whereby he foresaw a society in which the leaders were those with the highest intelligence and achievements not those with the highest social status or environmental benefits and resources.
+His ideas formed a model whereby he foresaw a society in which the leaders were those with the highest intelligence and achievements, not those with the highest social status or environmental benefits and resources.
 He was therefore interested in the development of intelligence tests as the means of determining who were the most likely candidates to become the future leaders of society.
-However, he advocated the use of flawed intelligence testing which under-identified individuals from other countries, cultures and non-white races as potential leaders.
-These tests would all but rule out the possibility that black Americans could be leaders in local, state and national arenas.
+However, he advocated the use of flawed intelligence testing which under-identified individuals from other countries, cultures and non-White races as potential leaders.
+These tests would all but rule out the possibility that Black Americans could be leaders in local, state and national arenas.
 Yerkes also believed that once testing could more fully identify other desirable personality traits, that selective breeding practices could produce a more perfect human race.
 He supported the use of sterilization and other methods of eradicating undesirable human traits.

-Forced Sterilization in the U.S. during the 20th Century
+Forced Sterilization in the US During the 20th Century

 As leaders of the eugenics movement who provided the method for discerning who was “feebleminded” and who was not, Terman, Goddard and Yerkes ultimately helped shape the direction of the movement’s decisions and actions.
 Believing in the heritability of intelligence, they strongly advocated utilizing eugenics to improve the human gene pool.
 They further hoped to eliminate passing on the incurable handicap of feeblemindedness.

 These men advocated selective breeding and other methods for controlling the human gene pool.
 They disseminated their beliefs and presented their flawed research finding to other believers in a variety of eugenics organizations, which they helped direct.
-These included the Human Betterment Foundation, an organization dedicated to improving the human race through encouraging those who were considered to be intellectually superior to reproduce while mandating compulsory sterilization for those considered feebleminded.
+These included the Human Betterment Foundation, an organization dedicated to improving the human race by encouraging those who were considered to be intellectually superior to reproduce while mandating compulsory sterilization for those considered feebleminded.

 Binet, A. (1916).
 New methods for the diagnosis of the intellectual level of subnormals.
 In E. S. Kite (Trans.), The development of intelligence in children.
 Vineland, NJ: Publications of the Training School at Vineland.
 (Originally published 1905 in L'Année Psychologique, 12, 191-244.)